Scroll Top

 An Innovative Approach to Supporting the Whole Child

-The stress and uncertainty of the COVID 19 pandemic along with massive economic dislocation has caused much anxiety and trauma in young people.
-Social and Emotional Learning (SEL) can help young people cope and thrive.
-Consider utilizing Dibble’s engaging programs that are aligned with the Collaborative of Academic, Social and Emotional Learning (CASEL) core competencies as a Tier 1 Multi-Tier Systems of Support for the whole child.
+Social and Emotional Learning (SEL) and wellbeing for school age youth can help young people cope and thrive.
+Consider utilizing Dibble’s engaging programs that are aligned with the Collaborative of Academic, Social and Emotional Learning (CASEL) core competencies as a part of your Multi-Tier Systems of Support (MTSS) plans for the whole child and your school community.

-The twelve lessons of Mind Matters, based on current research and neuroscience, are designed to be taught by a teacher or other non-clinician in the classroom or out-of-school program.
+The twelve lessons of Mind Matters 2.0, based on current research and neuroscience, are designed to be taught by a teacher or other non-clinician in the classroom or out-of-school program.

 We reviewed multiple curriculum options that addressed increasing emotional coping and resilience skills and felt this to be the easiest to use for instructors from various backgrounds, was evidence informed, and encompassed most of the objectives we were looking for.